"COMMON EUROPEAN FRAMEWORK OF REFERENCE FOR LANGUAGES"

 B1 (Threshold or Intermediate)- The student incorporates more oral and written communication skills emphasized on everyday topics.
 Students focus on language as used in their everyday tasks and behaviors.

-B2 (Vantage or Upper Intermediate)- The student deepens his or her knowledge of French grammar in conjunction with oral and written skills through sociocultural theories.
+B2 (Vantage or Upper Intermediate)- The student deepens his or her knowledge of grammar in conjunction with oral and written skills through sociocultural theories.
 Students become more confident in conversation for preparation to Advanced Level, C1.

 PROFICIENT USER - C1 & C2